 - It can be a complicated analysis, but it’s possible that holding the dollar equivalent of your NUA shares in a tax-deferred IRA may produce a greater after-tax sum down the road than what you might realize by holding NUA stock in a taxable brokerage account.
 Dividends on the NUA stock will be taxed as received.
 Money invested in an IRA grows tax-deferred.
 Depending on your holding period, rates of return, and marginal tax rates at time of distribution from the IRA, your IRA may generate a larger after-tax return than your NUA stock, even given the difference between capital gains and ordinary income tax rates.

 Other sources say Mae West’s actual quote was “Too much of a good thing can be taxing.”
 Again, she wasn’t talking specifically about ExxonMobil NUA stock.
 But you need to assess how much of a good thing—NUA treatment on employer securities—is good enough, and how much may be more than you need or want.

 Talk to a competent financial advisor about your particular situation.
 This is a brief overview of a complicated subject, and your circumstances should be evaluated to determine what’s best for you.
 Investec Wealth Strategies advisors are available to consult with you.
-Give us a call or make an appointment here.
-And if you'd like to read other blogs, you can check them out here.
+Click the button below to schedule a call with us.

-[Suggested Blog: Explanation of ExxonMobil Earning Bonus Units (EBU’s)]
+[ Read Next: Explanation of ExxonMobil Earning Bonus Units (EBU’s) ]

 An earlier version of this blog appeared on our website on 11/29/2017.